-Mexican, Katia is 46 years old and has 2 children.
+Mexican, Katia has 2 children.

 A dancer at heart and a translator by profession, Katia has always been committed to working in the field of transmission with the youngest.
 Upon arriving in Paris in 1995, Katia first learned French and studied at the University of Paris VII until she obtained a Master's degree in specialized translation.
 She then worked for several years in the field of computer science.

 After becoming a mother, Katia devoted herself to her children's education and thus discovered the French educational system.

 Alongside our Head Teacher and founder, she ensures the management and smooth running of the school.

 Our Educational Team share the same superpower : they are caring.

 They come from all over the world.
 They have taught in the best international schools.
 Perfectly bilingual, curious by nature, meticulous, infinitely patient, they are trained in the best teaching methods.